An ex-patriate Australian living full-throttle in Big Sky Country until he “lays rubber all the way into Heaven!”

 Starting in 1969, the Nicolsons were involved with the project that developed into C – N Camp and Montana Wilderness School of the Bible.
 They staffed, organized, and ran the first C – N camps and retreats during the early 1970s.
 Grahame & Karen are numbered among founders of the Camp and its associated School of the Bible.
-They continue to assist with C – N and MWSB programs, especially Teen Camp where they lead the annual LT (Leadership Trainee) program.
+They assisted with C – N and MWSB programs, especially Teen Camp where they led the annual LT (Leadership Trainee) program for years.

 In the ’70s and ’80s, Grahame was auxiliary chaplain to the 120th Fighter Interceptor Group of the Montana Air National Guard where he and Karen conducted services for 15 years.
 They have worked with several civic, educational, and Christian committees and boards.

-Grahame currently serves on Montana Bible College’s Board of Directors.
+Grahame served on Montana Bible College’s Board of Directors.
 He has also assisted with the incorporating of Christian non-profit organizations, including C – N Camp and Intermountain Christian Fellowship.

 Grahame and Karen particularly enjoy working with high school and college-age young people, and, under the auspices of Intermountain Christian Fellowship, are engaged in regional church and youth ministries, with a winter schedule that takes them each month to several youth groups, churches, and special events.